OguzDm/PokedexSwiftUI/README.md

 # PokedexSwiftUI
 A Pokedex App made with SwiftUI

-Images and Gif will be added soon
+Images and Gifs will be added soon